deepakmahakale/blog/_posts/2021-04-26-5-must-have-gems-in-ror-development-environment.markdown

 </tbody>
 ```

-This is an example of N+1 query report by the bullet gem
+This is an example of an N+1 query report by the bullet gem

 ```log
 user: deepak